 Take-away: Put links on the first entry of a list or the last to increase pages per session and reduce bounce rate.

-4. Use Headines to draw attention to internal links
+Internal Linking Best Practice 4: Use Headings to draw attention to internal links

 Headings are widely regarded as the most important part of content writing.
 Often, readers scan a blog post and read the headings first as they search for the information they are looking for.

 Smart writing (or editing) means taking advantage of this.
-To do this, break a post into a series of headings.
-Then, position the internal links just below the heading.
+To do so, break a post into a series of headings.
+Then, position the internal links just below the headings.

 Alternatively, position internal links at the end of a section of text, directly preceding a heading.

 Take-away: Use headings to draw attention to a section of the blog post.
 Then place internal links around the heading.
-Simple using enough headlines will decrease bounce rate quickly.
+Simply using enough headings will decrease bounce rate quickly.

 There is a debate in the SEO world about how long anchor text should be.
 The popular opinion is that anchor text should be two words long.
 However, this is usually based on SEO concerns rather than usability.